Angelo Stazzi: Maria Teresa Dell'Unto

 On 29 March 2001, Stazzi's 58-year-old mistress Maria Teresa Dell'Unto, a fellow nurse at the "Gemelli" clinic, left home around 9:30 AM, went to the Anguillara Sabazia station and never returned.
 Shortly after her disappearance, between 2 April and 4 June 2001, Dell'Unto's family received a letter with a wedding ring inside and two telegrams sent from Turin.
 In it, the author claimed to be Maria and requested that her family do not look for her.
 The wedding ring and the telegrams were seized by the authorities, who verified that the ring was the one Dell'Unto had been given by her first husband, Giancarlo Mari, who died in 1981.

 As he was close to Dell'Unto and her family, Stazzi was initially investigated, but the entire case was dismissed in 2005, as authorities concluded that the woman had left of her own volition.
 In January 2009, however, the case was reopened after renewed attention was brought to it by the television programme Chi l'ha visto?, which highlighted the improbable circumstances for a voluntary disappearance.
 According to multiple testimonies, she was planning to advance her career in the long-term and shortly before disappearing, she had taken a chicken out of the refrigerator and put it to thaw in the sink, an action which suggested that she would eventually return.

-Suspicion against Stazzi intensified after a female acquaitance living in Turin claimed to the authorities that she had been paid by him to write the telegrams and throw off investigators.
+Suspicion against Stazzi intensified after a female acquaintance living in Turin claimed to the authorities that she had been paid by him to write the telegrams and throw off investigators.
 In addition, Stazzi had told the authorities that on the day of the disappearance he was in Montelibretti, but when his phone records were checked, his location was placed at Anguillara Sabazia, the place where Dell'Unto was last seen.
 Finally, it was discovered that on the morning of her disappearance, her cell phone was turned off for hours and then turned back on in the Montelibretti area, where Stazzi lived.

 Dell'Unto's body was eventually found buried inside a chicken coop in Stazzi's house.
 Later on, Stazzi would claim that while he was indeed responsible for her death, it was an accident – supposedly, he pushed her during an argument, upon which Dell'Unto hit her head and died.
 His explanations were disregarded, as it was established by investigators that he had killed her to avoid paying back loans worth 9 million lire.